 I moved into a studio at Het Domijn in Weesp and continued to experiment with paint as a material.
 Different types of paint, brush strokes, drying times, markers and spray cans.
 My work became more and more abstract and my fascination for the direct application of brush strokes grew.
 Partly because of my background in graffiti, I like to work quickly and the visible brushstroke tells the story of the creator, the artist.
 Robert Zandvliet was of great influence at that time, partly because I discovered that we were born in the same street.
 I did not often exhibit during this period, because I felt that the work was not yet ready.

-Making animation videos has given me more and more success and I’ve been able to tell great stories for well-known brands.
+Making animationvideos became more and more successful and I’ve been able to tell great stories for well-known brands.
 Because of the focus on the family and the stories of others, I left my own story behind for a while.
-As the children grew older, there was again room to make artworks.
+As the children grew older, there was room again to make dive into my art.

-I have a great interest in abstract art, but my visits to the Rijksmuseum have made me fascinated by the works of Rembrandt.
-When I saw the megapixel photo of The Night Watch on the Rijksmuseum website and was able to zoom in to a micro level, I was finally able to calmly study Rembrandt’s brushwork.
-As a result, everything fell into place and the plan was born to do something with the brushstrokes of The Night Watch.
-I want to rearrange these brushstrokes and get an answer to the question; what if Rembrandt was an abstract painter?
+I developed a passion for abstract art, but I’m also fascinated by the works of Rembrandt.
+When I saw the megapixel photo of The Nightwatch on the Rijksmuseum website and was able to zoom in to a micro level, I was finally able to calmly study Rembrandt’s brushwork.
+As a result, everything fell into place and the plan was born to do work with the brushstrokes of The Nightwatch.
+Now I am I rearranging these brushstrokes and getting an answer to the question; what if Rembrandt was an abstract painter?